-One of the studies found that AA and 12-step counseling reduced mental health costs by $10,000 per person.
+One study found that AA and 12-step counseling reduced mental health costs by $10,000 per person.
 The researchers only looked at Alcoholics Anonymous.
 They did not look at Narcotics Anonymous or any of the other programs based on the AA model.

 What is Alcoholics Anonymous?

 Members of AA attend meetings regularly.
-They give each other emotional support and offer practical suggestions to fellow attendees to help them avoid alcohol use.
-Dr. Humphreys noted that part of the reason AA is successful is that it relies on this social interaction.
-He commented that if your goal is to alter a particular behavior, it is helpful to find others who are interested in the same thing.
+They give each other emotional support and offer practical suggestions to fellow attendees to avoid alcohol use.
+Dr. Humphreys noted2 that part of the reason AA is successful is that it relies on this social interaction.
+He commented that if your goal is to alter a particular behavior, it is helpful to find others interested in the same thing.

 Dr. Humphreys’ co-authors and fellow researchers are from the European Monitoring Center for Drugs and Drug Addiction and Harvard Medical School.

 Many addiction treatment facilities in Arizona and throughout the country are based on a 12-step model.
 AA itself is not considered treatment, but instead a recovery and aftercare support group.
-In addition to the wide availability of meetings to attend as often as one needs, there is also the aspect of having a Sponsor, who is a sober mentor within the group.
-After participants are able to demonstrate stability and long-term recovery, they are encouraged to become a Sponsor to another to help them work the steps of the program and to give back to others the way they have been helped.
-This fellowship and wide adoption is one of the reasons why so many treatment centers incorporate the 12-step model.
+In addition to the wide availability of meetings to attend as often as one needs, there is also the aspect of having a Sponsor, a sober mentor.
+After participants can demonstrate stability and long-term recovery, they are encouraged to become a Sponsor to another to help them work the steps of the program and give back to others the way they have been helped.
+This fellowship and wide adoption are some of the reasons why so many treatment centers incorporate the 12-step model.